 Accessing Match Account Balances

-If you have been awarded a Match, any qualified withdrawals generally will be taken from the College SAVE account and the related Match account when the qualified withdrawal is requested to be sent to the eligible higher educational institution.
-Assets held in the Match account will be withdrawn before assets held in the account owner’s College SAVE account.
-Payments from the Match account may only be made to the eligible higher educational institution.
-In the event you have been awarded a Match and request a qualified withdrawal other than to the eligible higher educational institution, the qualified withdrawal will only be taken from the College SAVE account.
+If you have been awarded a Match account, money is only transferred as a qualified withdrawal when it is requested to be sent to the eligible higher educational institution from the Individual College SAVE account that you transact on.
+Then, and only then, will money be first taken from your Match account until the balance reaches zero.
+Assets held in the Match account will automatically be withdrawn before assets held in the account owner’s Individual College SAVE account.
+In the event you have been awarded a Match and request a qualified withdrawal other than to the eligible higher educational institution, the qualified withdrawal will only be taken from the Individual College SAVE account.

 Important Withdrawal Processes